+Figure 1-1 - A representation of the progressive vascular remodelling that occurs during PAH progression.

+Figure 1-1 shows the progression of PAH from a normal vessel to the plexiform lesion through smooth muscle cell proliferation, initial apoptosis followed by apoptosis resistance of endothelial cells resulting in reduction of lumen size and eventual vessel occlusion.

 Concentric lesions form through endothelial barrier function changes with the loss of elastic lamina leaving the smooth muscle cells exposed to circulating growth factors.
 This causes smooth muscle cell proliferation and a narrowing the vessel lumen, thus raising the internal pressure.
 Surviving endothelial cells can become apoptosis resistant and form disorganised tubules.
 As cells continue to proliferate the vessel becomes totally occluded and an angiogenic plexiform lesion is formed (Rabinovitch, 2008).